-Criteria Category Evaluation Criteria Points 100 2.
+Criteria Category Evaluation Criteria 2.
 Project Activities/ Milestone Schedule/ Detailed Budget Narrative Under this criterion, proposals will be evaluated based on the extent and quality to which the proposal demonstrates the following: 22 a.
 Project activities Clear description of steps the applicant will take to meet the project objectives.
 Descriptions of the detailed project activities or components and the anticipated products associated with each activity As described in Section IV.
 10 b.
-Milestone schedule Clearly articulated milestone schedule, including timeframes and major milestones to complete significant project activities and an approach to ensure that awarded funds will be expended in a timely and efficient manner.
-As described in Section IV.
-6 c.
+Milestone schedule schedule Clearly articulated milestone schedule, including timeframes and major milestones to complete significant project activities and an approach to ensure that awarded funds will be expended in a timely and efficient manner.
+As described in Section IV. с.
 Detailed budget and narrative Evaluate the reasonableness and adequacy of the proposed budget and requested period of support relative to the proposed work.
 As described in Section IV.
 6 3.
 Environmental Results-Outcomes, Outputs and Performance Measures Under this criterion, proposals will be evaluated based on the following elements: 14 a.
 Environmental Results- Outputs/Outcomes Applicants will be evaluated based on their plan and approach for measuring their progress towards achieving the expected project outcomes and outputs including those identified in Section I. of the announcement.
 8 b.
 Performance measures The extent and quality to which the proposal demonstrates a sound plan for tracking progress toward achieving the expected outputs and outcomes (examples of outputs and outcomes are provided in Section I. and Appendix B of the announcement).
-6 4. , , , , , , , , , , , , , , , , , , , 12 a.
+6 4. ability proposals will be evaluated based on the applicant's ability to e and manage the proposed project, taking into account the 12 a.
 Organizational experience Organizational experience related to the proposed project, and the organization's infrastructure as it relates to their ability to successfully implement the proposed project.
-As described in Section IV 5 b. b.
-Staff experience/ qualifications, staff knowledge, and resources, or the ability to obtain them, to successfully implement the proposed project.
-As described in Section IV 5 c. c.
-Expenditure of Awarded Grant Funds Expenditure of Awarded Grant Funds Compared their approach, procedures, and controls for ensuring that awarded grant funds will be expended in a timely and efficient manner.
+As described in Section IV 5 b.
+Staff experience/ qualifications с.
+Expenditure of Awarded Grant FundsUnder this criterion, applicants will be evaluated based on their approach, procedures, and controls for ensuring that awarded grant funds will be expended in a timely and efficient manner.
 As described in Section IV.
 2

 Criteria Category Evaluation Criteria Points 100 5.
-Past performance and Programmatic Capability Under this criterion, applicants will be evaluated based on their ability to te and manage the proposed project. a.
+Under this criterion, Past performance and Programmatic Capability Under this criterion, applicants will be evaluated based on their ability to successfully complete and manage the proposed project. a.
 Experience Will be evaluated on completion and management of previous assistance agreements 4 b.
 Reporting Will be evaluated on history of meeting reporting requirements under federally and/or non-federally funded assistance agreements (an assistance agreement is a grant or cooperative agreement and not a contract) similar in size, scope, and relevance to the proposed project performed within the last five years, As described in Section IV.
-2 c.
-Anticipated results Progress in achieving anticipated results-Extent and quality to which they documented and/or reported on their progress towards achieving the expected results (e.g. outcomes and outputs) under federally and/or non-federally funded assistance agreements.
+2 с.
+Anticipated results Progress in achieving anticipated results- Extent and quality to which they documented and/or reported on their progress towards achieving the expected results (e.g. outcomes and outputs) under federally and/or non-federally funded assistance agreements.
 2